ldeffenb/monBee/README.md

 sudo apt-get install npm

+Or for Windows or macOS, https://nodejs.org/en/download/

+You'll also need git to clone this repository: https://git-scm.com/download/win

-Then the following command should install the needed dependencies.
+Then the following command should install the needed dependencies when executed in the cloned directory.

 npm i